 This page has been written, edited, and reviewed by a team of legal writers following our comprehensive editorial guidelines.
 This page was approved by Founding Partner, Terry Crouppen who has more than 40 years of legal experience as a personal injury attorney.
 Our last modified date shows when this page was last reviewed.

 If you are injured, you have a choice between using a union designated attorney or a personal injury law firm like Brown and Crouppen.
 The best attorney for your needs is not always the first attorney who contacts you.

-Being hurt while working for the railroad can mean more than just having to worry about medical bills and lost wages.
-Railroad employees who report injuries at work often face immediate discipline and retaliation from management.
+Being hurt while working for the railroad can mean more than just worrying about medical expenses and wage loss.
+Railroad workers, especially whistleblowers, who report injuries at work often face immediate discipline and retaliation from management.
 The injured railroader’s loved ones suffer too.

 It is critical that every railroad employee injured at work take immediate action:

 - Report Your Injury Immediately: Contact your supervisor, local union representative, or a co-worker to report your injury.

 - Get Medical Treatment: You have the right to be treated by a physician and hospital of your choice.
 Report to your doctor specifically how you were hurt and all of your symptoms.

 - Complete a Railroad Injury Report: Once you are able, you must complete a written personal injury report.
 You should complete the report with a witness present, such as your local union representative.
 Keep a copy of the report for yourself.